RV Driving Tours

-If you’d rather spend the last part of your journey serenely enjoying the splendor of the mountains, enjoy all that Manning Park offers from its own horseback riding to its many well marked hiking trails to its weekend amphitheatre shows.
+If you’d rather spend the last part of your journey serenely enjoying the splendour of the mountains, enjoy all that Manning Park offers from its own horseback riding to its many well-marked hiking trails to its weekend amphitheatre shows.

 Hope to Vancouver (150km)

 Enjoy the last day of your trip travelling east of Hope, watching as the Fraser valley opens up to into some of Canada’s richest farmland.
 If time permits, consider stopping in Chilliwack and visiting Cultus Lake Park for a quick swim before you conclude your trip with about a one hour’s drive to Vancouver.

 Discover Canada Tours provides unique, adventure holidays, eco-adventures, and wildlife tours in Canada.